-Anne O'Neill, a Pittsburgh native, is excited to return to The Children's School for a second year after a decade of teaching experience in Chicago.
-She holds an undergraduate degree in sociology from Ohio Wesleyan University, followed by a year long term of service with Americorps.
+Anne O'Neill (middle right), a Pittsburgh native, is excited to return to The Children's School for a third year after a decade of teaching experience in Chicago.
+On May 30th, of this year, Anne became a mother to her lovely daughter, Quinn.
+Anne now sees the world through the lens of a parent!
+She is looking forward to infusing this special view into her teaching practice.
+Anne holds an undergraduate degree in sociology from Ohio Wesleyan University, followed by a term of service with Americorps.
 Her work with children during this term inspired Anne to become an educator.
-Anne then earned a Masters degree of Education from DePaul University.
+Anne then earned a Masters degree in Education from DePaul University.
 She chose to focus on early childhood education and English Language Learners acquiring additional teaching certificates in these areas.

 Anne enjoys spending time with children to stimulate social-emotional learning and promote self-help skills.
 In her spare time, Anne enjoys talking and playing with her daughter, practicing yoga, and exploring the wilderness